Knauss Marine Policy Fellowship

 Who's eligible?

-Any student, regardless of citizenship, is eligible to submit to this opportunity if:
+Any student is eligible to submit to this opportunity if:

 • The graduate degree will be awarded through an accredited institution of higher education in the United States or U.S. Territories, and;